saturnlighting/literature-review/README.md

   investigated by repeating the ambient light level analysis for motorized vehicles in addition to pedestrians and cyclists” (Fotios and Robbins 2022).

+- Further research is needed to validate the optimum illuminance, the appropriate metric for characterising lamp spectral power distribution, and the most desirable aims of spatial distribution.

 <!-- -   Lack of research in developing countries -->